itsfuad/FCCIMPL/website/src/content/docs/basics/operators.md

 description: Learn about operators in Ferret
 ---

 Operators are special symbols that tell Ferret to perform specific operations on values.
-Think of them as the verbs of programming—they let you add, compare, combine, and transform data.
+Think of them as the verbs of programming - they let you add, compare, combine, and transform data.

 In this guide, you'll learn all the operators Ferret provides and how to use them.

 ## Arithmetic Operators

-These operators perform math operations on numbers—just like a calculator!
+These operators perform math operations on numbers - just like a calculator!

 | Operator | Name           | Example   | Result | What it does                 |
 |----------|----------------|-----------|--------|------------------------------|